Executive Search · Safety Critical, Regulated Tech

 A global hyperscaler preparing a major data centre build out came to us with what looked like a conventional recruitment brief.
 We reframed it.
 A hyperscale programme is a power, engineering, delivery and operations problem, so we designed a four person foundation team around those risks rather than job titles, drawing each leader from a different arena: power and grid, mission critical design, major project delivery, and live critical operations.
 One person to secure the power, one to define the build, one to deliver the programme, one to keep it running.

 Illustrative of our mandates.
-Named references available in confidence.
+Named references are available in confidence for every engagement, on request.

 Insights